wallacebilly1/mmm-2401/README.md

 Familiarize yourself with the API - set up some sample requests in Postman, and you may want to set up your API Key Credentials in this repository, install any gems you'll use, etc.

 When the mid-mod assessment starts, your instructors will send you a user story.
 It will be your job to complete that user story within the 2-hr timeframe.
 Therefore, make sure you take the time to read the API documentation carefully.
+This repository has been set up with a root route `/` that goes to the `WelcomeController`, where a form is rendered: `welcome/index.html.erb`.
+This route & path will be used as part of the user story - *do not remove it*.